DL4Compression/Semantic_Segmentation_of_Driving_Videos_on_Learning_based_Image_Compression/README.md

 ## References

 <div id="densenet">
-<a href="#abs">[1]</a> Ravi Kakaiya, Rakshith Sathish, Debdoot Sheet, Ramananthan Sethuraman "Exploiting Richness of Learned Compressed Representation of Images for Semantic Segmentation" .  </a>
+<a href="#abs">[1]</a> Kakaiya, R., Sathish, R., Sheet, D. and Sethuraman, R.  2023.
+Exploiting Richness of Learned Compressed Representation of Images for Semantic Segmentation.
+In Proceedings of IEEE International Conference on Multimedia and Expo (ICME) 2023 Brisbane, Australia.
+ .  </a>

 </div>